LBCrion/sfwbar/doc/sfwbar.rst

   updated every time it pops up.

 interval
-  widget update frequency in milliseconds
+  widget update frequency in milliseconds..

+trigger
+  trigger on which event updates.
+Triggers are emitted by Client sources a widget should not have both an interval and a trigger specified.

 css
   additional css properties for the widget.
 These propertes will only apply to